Kattis91/food-is-good/README.md

 ![image](assets/images/readme-images/heading.jpg)

-- Grabs attention and speaks for itself.
+- The heading grabs attention and speaks for itself.
 Now everybody knows what the quiz is about.

 - The pizza font is added for an even more colorful imprint.
 There aren't many people who don't like pizza, right?